St George Private Hospital

 Claim your profile

-Dr Sarah Yong is an orthopaedic hand surgeon.
+Dr Sarah Yong is an orthopaedic surgeon with an interest in hand surgery.
 Awarded her medical degree in combination with a bachelor of medical science from the University of New South Wales in 2004, she also spent a year in clinical research while pursuing a Masters of International Public Health in 2007, and received her masters with Merit at the University of Sydney in 2008.

 Dr Yong trained in orthopaedic surgery in multiple referral centres across New South Wales, including St George Hospital, Sutherland Hospital, and Liverpool Hospital.
 She successfully qualified as an orthopaedic surgeon and became a fellow of both the Royal Australasian College of Surgeons and the Australian Orthopaedic Association in 2015.